hansottowirtz/elpong/SPEC.md

 ###### Has one

-A pig has one human: the human has a `pig_id` field.
+A pig has one human: the human has a `pig_id` field.<br/>
+This is actually just has many, but it takes the first from the list.

 ###### Has many